CodyLacey/CodyLacey/README.md

 <h1 align="center">Hi 👋, I'm Cody</h1>

 <h3>I am a Software Engineer based in Kansas City, MO.
 I am proficient in both Frontend development and Backend development.
-I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and React.
+I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and  I'm currently learning React.
 As a software engineer, I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions for your company.</h3>

 - 👨‍💻 All of my projects are available at [codylacey.com](codylacey.com)